ErikHen/PictureRenderer.Optimizely/README.md

 <br><br>
 ## Version history
+**3.1** Render with correct url in on-page edit mode.
+Style attribute set by TinyMCE will be added to img elemement.<br>

 **3.0** Support for Cloudflare image resizing.
 Dropped support for .Net5.
 Removed GetDataFromImage setting.<br>

 **2.5** Use v3.6 of PictureRenderer.
 Possible to set fixed height.
 Thanks [Karl](https://github.com/karlsvan)!<br>